Semester 1 Credit Value: | 10 |

 Guided independent study will be used to help students navigate the online learning aspects of the module.

 The blended component will comprise short readings/video materials introducing threshold concepts in academic practice, supported by discussion exercises and quizzes.
-Completion of the quizzes will be worth 40% of the final mark and, as a formative assessment, students will be allowed multiple attempts at each quiz.
-The online materials will cover 10 topics, and each will run over two weeks.
+Completion of the quizzes will be formative for the Professional Skills Assessment (30%).
+The online materials will cover 10 topics.
 Estimated study time for these is approx. 2 hrs per unit, amounting to a total of 20 hrs over the module.
-As well as contributing to the overall module mark, the quizzes will constitute a revision aid for students when completing other assessments.
+The quizzes will constitute a revision aid for students when completing other assessments.
+The Professional Skills Assessment will take the form of 3 worksheets, which draw on the skills developed through engagement with the online materials and formative quizzes.

 Study Skills materials are delivered online for the following reasons: